-11. Dispute Resolution
+12. Dispute Resolution

-- (a) If a dispute arises about this agreement, the National Employment Standard (NES) (including subsections 65(5) or 76(4) of the Act), or any other work-related matter (including a dispute about whether workplace rights have been breached), the parties to the dispute will attempt to resolve the dispute at the workplace by discussions between the employee or employees concerned and the relevant supervisor and, if such discussions do not resolve the dispute, by discussions between the employee or employees concerned and more senior levels of management as appropriate. - (b) If the matter cannot be resolved, a party may refer the dispute to the Fair Work Commission for resolution using any of its powers (including powers under section 595(3) and 739(4) of the Act). - (c) Union members are entitled to be represented by their union.
+- 12.1 If a dispute arises about this agreement, the National Employment Standard (NES) (including subsections 65(5) or 76(4) of the Act), or any other work- related matter (including a dispute about whether workplace rights have been breached), the parties to the dispute will attempt to resolve the dispute at the workplace by discussions between the employee or employees concerned and the relevant supervisor and, if such discussions do not resolve the dispute , by discussions between the employee or employees concerned and more senior levels of management as appropriate. - 12.2 If the matter cannot be resolved, a party may refer the dispute to the Fair Work Commission for resolution using any of its powers (including powers under section 595(3) and 739(4) of the Act). - 12.3 Union members are entitled to be represented by their union.
 Non-members are entitled to be represented by the Union (if it agrees) or by any other person they choose.
-The employer shall recognise the representative for all purposes involved with the resolution of the dispute. - (d) The parties to the dispute and their representatives must act in good faith in relation to the dispute. - (e) While the dispute is being resolved, the parties will respect the status quo.
-However, the employer may direct an employee to perform different work or work at a different location, on full pay, if it is reasonable to do so to protect the safety, health or welfare of employees. - (f) The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term
+The employer shall recognise the representative for all purposes involved with the resolution of the dispute. - 12.4 The parties to the dispute and their representatives must act in good faith in relation to the dispute. - 12.5 While the dispute is being resolved, the parties will respect the status quo.
+However, the employer may consult with any employees involved to assess options which may include performing the same or different work, or work within a different area, on full pay, if it is reasonable to do so to protect the safety, health or welfare of any employee. - 12.6 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.